Vietnam.vn - Nền tảng quảng bá Việt Nam

 Experts say that in the context of direct military conflict and escalating geopolitical instability, investors tend to prioritize liquidity and safety over long-term investment stories.

-“In times of acute risk like this, liquidity takes precedence over narrative,” explained Sean McNulty, head of derivatives trading for Asia- Pacific at FalconX, adding that traders will quickly move into cash, especially US dollars, and exit leveraged or volatile positions to reduce risk.
+“In times of acute risk like this, liquidity takes precedence over narrative,” explained Sean McNulty, head of derivatives trading for Asia- Pacific at FalconX, adding that traders will quickly move into cash, particularly US dollars, and exit leveraged or volatile positions to reduce risk.

 Bitcoin sụt mạnh, hơn 1 tỷ USD bị xóa sổ vì căng thẳng Trung Đông - 1

-Shortly after Israel launched a large-scale military campaign targeting multiple targets in Iran, bitcoin fell as much as 3%, falling below the $103,000 mark before recovering somewhat (Photo: Bloomberg).
+Immediately after Israel launched a large-scale military campaign targeting multiple targets in Iran, bitcoin fell as much as 3%, falling below the $103,000 mark before recovering somewhat (Photo: Bloomberg).

 Is Bitcoin still "digital gold"?